Proxxa/shuttle-blog/public/blogs/000-hello-svelte/post.md

 my desire to finally use Svelte wins, so I decide to make an entire site dedicated to shuttle blogging.
 Who knows, maybe someone would want to read.

+## Start

+Unlike most [Shuttle][shuttlers] projects, this one doesn't start with `cargo shuttle init`.
+That's because we need [Vite][vite]/[Svelte][svelte] to actually build, and there's no guarantee with Shuttle that our server will have `npm` installed.
+Even then, there's no guarantee that we'll be able to write to disk, though if we can't, I personally wouldn't use that server vendor for long.
+Because there's no guarantee that we can run `npm install` in our `build.rs` script, we instead need our Shuttle project to be a subfolder of our Svelte project.

+First, let's run `npm create vite@latest` and create a Svelte/JS project.
+TypeScript would work as well, but do not use SvelteKit.
+To my current knowledge, SvelteKit builds a server itself, so unless we want to write an API to access an internal SvelteKit server, we shouldn't use SvelteKit.
+I'll try it sometime, but not right now.
+If I try it, and it works, I might write a blog on it.

 # This blog post isn't finished.

 Check back some other time and I might have it done.